thor-harsh/Project--ChatBot-NLP-/README.md

 NLP drives computer programs that translate text from one language to another, respond to spoken commands, and summarize large volumes of text rapidly—even in real time.
 There’s a good chance you’ve interacted with NLP in the form of voice-operated GPS systems, digital assistants, speech-to-text dictation software, customer service chatbots, and other consumer conveniences.
 But NLP also plays a growing role in enterprise solutions that help streamline business operations, increase employee productivity, and simplify mission-critical business processes.<br></br>

-**Important Note: Go through the quora_questions.csv file and get a proper understanding of it before jumping to the code.**
+**Important Note: Go through the research paper attached above and get the understanding of both as well go through both the training file and test file and get to know the dataset before jumping to the code.**

 </table>